 The medical shadowing program you've been dreaming of

-The Doctors in Italy Fellowship Program is a physician-led medical internship experience open to pre-med students from all over the World.
+The Doctors in Italy Fellowship Program is a physician-led medical internship experience open to pre-med and pre-health students from all over the World.
 Explore the possibilities of your career in healthcare and experience the Italy-based study abroad opportunity you’ve been dreaming of.
-A team of outstanding English-speaking physicians, passionate about their work, will help you understand what it means to be a doctor, while you also explore the beauty of Rome and immerse yourself in Italian culture.
+A team of outstanding English-speaking physicians, passionate about their work, will help you understand what it means to be a doctor, while you also explore the beauty of Rome and Milan and immerse yourself in Italian culture.

 What to expect